Cloud Service >> Knowledgebase >> General >> What are the Different Layers of Cloud Architecture?

 Cloud service providers employ advanced security methods such as encryption, firewalls, and access limitations to protect your data from unauthorized access.
 Furthermore, because your data is kept in the cloud, it is safe even if your local devices are destroyed, misplaced, or stolen.
 Redundancy and cloud backups ensure your data can be recovered quickly and effectively during an unforeseen event.

-Cloud architecture may be classified into the following kinds based on the rationale behind its deployment.
+Types of Cloud architecture may be classified into the following kinds based on the rationale behind its deployment.

 What is a Public Cloud?